The Defiled

-The Defiled were a four-piece British band from London mixing groove-laden hardcore/metal with industrial music influences.
+The Defiled were a four-piece British band from London mixing groove-laden hardcore/metal with electronic music influences.
 They have been described by Kerrang! magazine as "The saviours of UK Metal" and championed by Metal Hammer as one of the leaders in a new wave of British metal along with bands such as While She Sleeps, Bury Tomorrow and Devil Sold His Soul.
 The band have built a fanbase following support slots with bands such as Murderdolls, Static-X, Godsmack, Deathstars and Motionless in White as well as playing Bloodstock, Download and Sonisphere festivals.

 History

 Early years, 1888 and Grave Times (2005–2011)

 The band formed in 2005, and quickly embarked a number of tours early in their careers including their second, entitled "The Black Death Tour" climaxing in a sold out London show at the Underworld.
 These gigs have earned the band a reputation for their energetic and chaotic live shows.

 With a series of sought-after demos trading between fans, the band released their first EP (1888) in 2009, and released their full album Grave Times for free, in the January issue of Metal Hammer.
 The Deluxe edition of the album (including a bonus disc), which had more preorders than both Rob Zombie and Foo Fighters and included the 1888 ReWorks EP and 2 music videos, was released on 14 February 2011.

 The Defiled headlined the Jägermeister stage at Sonisphere in July 2011 and opened the main stage at Bloodstock Open Air in August of the same year.
 They were nominated for the Best New British Band award in the Metal Hammer 2011 Golden Gods awards.